daattali/beautiful-jekyll/projects.md

 ---
 layout: default
 title: projects
+subtitle: Here is a Collection of some of my projects
 ---

-## Here is a Collection of some of my projects